A Novel Formula for Solving Quadratic Equations over Binary Extension Fields: Solving Quadratic Equations

-where $R_m$ and $R_m(2^j)$ are defined in Lemma~\ref{lem:1}, and $R_m(0)$ denotes the first row of $R_m$.
+By using Lemma~\ref{lem:1}, the following formula can be derived { } where $R_m$ and $R_m(2^j)$ are defined in Lemma~\ref{lem:1}, and $R_m(0)$ denotes the first row of $R_m$.
 The above formula is similar to the encoding formula of first-order Reed-Muller (RM) codes~(please refer to \cite{dumer2006soft,reeves2023reed} for details).

 In order to align with the first-order RM codes, one can map \eqref{eq:5} into the case over the binary field.
-Then, \eqref{eq:5} can be rewritten as the following binary matrix form,
+Then, \eqref{eq:5} can be rewritten as the following binary matrix form, { } where the $\ell$-th row, $ \forall 0\leq \ell < m$, is exactly the codeword of the first-order RM code corresponding to the message vector